-Remarks on S. 1057 by Senator Connie Mack
+Remarks on S. 1057 by Senator Bob Graham

 FRIDAY, MAY 14, 1999

-Mr. MACK.
-Mr. President, today Senator Bob Graham and I, along with 17 of our colleagues, are introducing legislation to modernize the tax rules that apply to real estate investment trusts (`REITs').
+Mr. GRAHAM.
+Mr. President, I am pleased to join my colleague, Senator Mack, in the introduction of the REIT Modernization Act, legislation that would modernize the tax rules that apply to real estate investment trusts (`REITs').